qqqlab/madflight-docs/docs/Black-Box.md

 |Name|Bytes|Description|
 |:-:|:-:|-|
-Header|2|0xA3 0x95
+Header  |         2 | 0xA3 0x95
-Type|1| As defined in the FMT message
-Payload|up to 252| Message data, fixed length per message as defined in FMT message, little endian
+Type    |         1 | As defined in the FMT message Payload | up to 252 | Message data, fixed length per message as defined in FMT message, little endian

-The format of each message Type is defined in a FMT message:
+The format of each message Type is defined in a FMT message.

 |Name|Bytes|Description|
 |:-:|:-:|-|
-Header|2|0xA3 0x95
+Header   |  2 | 0xA3 0x95
-FMT Type|1|0x80 (FMT is the only message with a fixed identifier) Type   |  1 | unique-to-this-log identifier for message being defined Length  |  1 | the number of bytes taken up by this message (including all headers) Name    |  4 | name of the message being defined Format   | 16 | character string defining the C-storage-type of the fields in this message Columns  | 64 | a comma separated list of column labels of the message being defined
+FMT Type |  1 | 0x80 (FMT is the only message with a fixed identifier) Type     |  1 | Unique-to-this-log identifier for message being defined Length   |  1 | The number of bytes taken up by this message (including all headers) Name     |  4 | Name of the message being defined Format   | 16 | Character string defining the C-storage-type of the fields in this message Columns  | 64 | A comma separated list of column labels of the message being defined

 Meaning of format characters in the FMT format string: